 9. Take Advantage of Social Media

-Social media has emerged as a powerful and effective way for businesses to communicate with customers, yet what often goes overlooked is how effective it can be at improving workplace communication.
+Social media has emerged as a powerful and effective way for businesses to communicate with customers, yet what often goes overlooked is how effective it can be as a way to improve internal communication.
 Does your company have a facebook page?
 A Twitter account?
 Are you on Instagram?
 With social media, employees can like, comment, and share interesting information that relates to your organization.

 If your company has a mobile intranet, chances are you’re already allowing your employees to bring their own devices to work and letting them share their work-related interests with one another just as they do in their non-working lives.
 Jonny Wing, corporate communications manager at Smiths Group, the British multinational engineering business, says that when their company implemented a social wall, use of their mobile intranet increased by 10 percent in just a single day.
 It also helped that they made it easier for their employees to sign on to their company Wi-Fi.
 Approaches like these will go a long way toward creating meaningful conversations at work, while merging relationship-building with your business's goals and philosophies.